Guide to christian writing contests in 2017

 53-Word Story Contest

-Deadline: Frequent writing contests; deadline is 15th of each month.
+Deadline: Ongoing.
+15th of each month

 Sponsor: Prime Number Magazine